Winegrowing

 How much does a wine estate cost?

-This article will guide you through the main factors that determine the value of a wine estate and give you an overview of prices in the main French wine-growing regions.
+Acquiring a wine estate represents a significant investment, the price of which varies considerably depending on numerous factors.
+This article will guide you through the main elements that determine the value of a wine property, give you the most recent figures from the land market (2025 DVF data) and an overview of prices in the main French wine regions.

 Table of contents